merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 Each parameter after the `--project-name` is optional (yet aligns to the way we run the pangenome for our publication).

 The directory you have downloaded also contains a file called "layer-additional-data.txt", which summarizes the clade to which each genome belongs.
-Once the pangenome is computed, we can add it into the pan database:
+Once the pangenome is computed, we can add it into the pan database using the anvi'o program {% include PROGRAM name="anvi-import-misc-data" %}:

 ``` bash
 anvi-import-misc-data layer-additional-data.txt \